A Unique Approach to

 In a word, our school is exceptional.
-Located outside of Paris in historic Saint-Germain-en-Laye, the Lycée International is one of France’s most prestigious public high schools and a vibrant international community.
+Located outside of Paris in historic Saint-Germain-en-Laye, the Lycée International is one of France’s top-ranked public schools and a vibrant international community.
 All students study the national curriculum in French; all are enrolled in one of 14 national sections as well, following an academically demanding bilingual and bicultural program.
 And while French is the common language, every section’s language and culture is equally valued.
 It is as if the Lycée International is a blend of many international schools.

 Within this framework, our Section goal is to provide students with a genuine American educational and cultural experience.
 All Section classes are taught by English mother-tongue teachers who were educated in North America.
 The curriculum stresses academic excellence while building students' intellectual curiosity and self-confidence.
 Ours is a complex institution that expects a lot from its students, with considerable personal investment from students, parents, and teachers.
 The wide array of co-curricular activities aims at developing leadership, global awareness, and responsibility.